ibm-cloud-docs/pattern-resiliency-powerha-grs/resiliency-design.md

 The following are requirements for the resiliency aspect for the {{site.data.keyword.powerSys_notm}} on IBM i pattern:

-- A backup of all essential IBM i data.
-- Provide the operating system level local high availability.
 - Replicate {{site.data.keyword.powerSys_notm}} workloads from a protected site to a recovery site in a different region to enable the failover of workloads if there is a failure in the protected site.
 - Failover that meets the required Recovery Time Objectives (RTO) and Recovery Point Objectives (RPO) of the application.